Rashad Fenton

-Rashad Khambrell Fenton (born February 17, 1997) is an American professional football cornerback.
+Rashad Khambrell Fenton (born February 17, 1997) is a former American professional football cornerback.
 He played college football at South Carolina.
 He was selected by the Kansas City Chiefs in the sixth round of the 2019 NFL draft.

 Early life

 Fenton played high school football at Miami Carol City in Miami Gardens, Florida, for coach Aubrey Hill, who was coached by Steve Spurrier.

 Fenton was ranked as a high end three-star recruit by major recruiting services such as ESPN, 247Sports, and Rivals and held numerous Power 5 offers.
 Fenton chose South Carolina Gamecocks football over Florida and Louisville.

 College career

 Fenton played four years of college football at the University of South Carolina.
 Fenton was a solid cover corner who has appeared in 48 games while making 30 starts.
 Fenton recorded 122 tackles, five interceptions, 24 passes defended, one forced fumble along with one fumble recovery.
 Fenton logged a 24.8-yard career kick return average, second in school history, including one kickoff return for a touchdown.

 Fenton started off his college football career for the 2015 South Carolina Gamecocks football team as a true freshman seeing limited time and returning kicks.
 Coach Steve Spurrier resigned mid-season as well.